This guide shows how to load funds into PayCA, distribute them to users, and double-check that balances reflect each operation.

 Focus on:

-Set an alerting threshold so operations teams know when to top up the tenant balance.
+Set an alerting threshold so operations teams know when to top up master accounts.

 Step 2 – Allocate Funds to a User